meowstrapper/DroidBlox/README.md

 ## THIS APP REQUIRES ROOT!!
 Wait for me to release a version that doesn't require root.
 Right now the technique used for non-root configuration (by using clone apps) is patched.

-# When will it release?
-Anytime soon, maybe if I dont procasinate about making it.

 # WARNING!
 It's unsure if you will get banned on Roblox for using this, if you have been banned, join [our Discord server](https://discord.gg/zFspvBwH92) and send the ban screenshot there.